awsdocs/aws-doc-sdk-examples/dotnetv3/README.md

    interactive terminal. `-v <your_cred...` is optional but recommended.
 It will mount your local credentials file to the container.
 2. The terminal initiates a bash instance at the root of the container.
 Run `cd dotnetv3` and then you can run examples and tests by navigating to a service folder and following the README instructions there.
+   For example, navigate to the `dotnetv3/Route53/Scenarios` folder and execute the `dotnet run` command to build and run an interactive scenario for Amazon Route 53.

 ## Additional resources